-The Digi-Sign CA certificates use the RSA encryption algorithm and the SHA-1 hash function.
-The Subscriber certificates use RSA encryption and may use various hash algorithms, for example SHA-1 or MD-5.
+The Digi-Sign CA certificates use the RSA encryption algorithm and the SHA-1/SHA-2 hash function.
+The Subscriber certificates use RSA encryption and may use various hash algorithms, for example SHA-1/SHA-2.
 Refer to the applicable CP.